jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 There’s something voyeuristic in how we consume stories about “simple lives.”
 We watch from a distance - not to understand, but to feel something about ourselves.

-The humble toilet cleaner in *Perfect Days* is someone we admire, but also someone we project onto.
-Hirayama’s life is dignified in its quietness, his purpose uncomplicated.
-And from afar, that seems beautiful.
-It’s often those farthest from that reality - those cushioned by comfort and overstimulation - who find it most moving.
-There’s a fine line between admiration and appropriation, and sometimes what we’re really doing is indulging in a kind of performative reverence for a life we wouldn’t actually want to live.
+The humble toilet cleaner in *Perfect Days* is someone easy to admire, but also someone easy to project onto.
+Hirayama’s life feels grounded and dignified, his sense of purpose uncomplicated.
+From afar, that seems beautiful.
+But I'd argue that it's often those farthest from that reality - those cushioned by comfort and overstimulation - who find it most profound.
+There’s a fine line between admiration and appropriation, and sometimes what we’re really doing is indulging in a kind of performative reverence for a life we wouldn’t actually want to live... and dressing up someone else’s discipline and isolation as something 'poetic', just because it makes us feel something.

 <figure>
   <img src="/perfect-days-4-white-lotus.webp" alt="White Lotus - Piper at the monastery" />
   <figcaption><i>We say we want peace, simplicity, stillness, until we’re left alone with it.
-Piper’s unraveling says the quiet part out loud.</i></figcaption>
+Piper’s unraveling makes that painfully clear.</i></figcaption>
 </figure>

 It immediately reminded me of the most recent White Lotus season, especially Piper’s storyline.
-I had just finished watching it last weekend, so maybe it hit a little harder, but it is right on the nose.
+I had just finished watching it last weekend, so maybe this hit a little harder, but it is right on the nose.
 She spends most of the season preaching about Buddhist principles and honestly comes across as one of the more sane, morally grounded members of the Ratliff family.
 And then, right at the last episode, she’s completely unmoored by the idea of living like an ascetic after just one night sleeping in the monastery.
-It’s such a turn - and weirdly, kind of perfect.
+It’s such a 180 - and in its own way, kind of perfect.

 > Like the — the food… I mean, it was vegetarian, but it — I don’t know… You could tell it wasn’t organic.
 And it was just kind of bland and… I don’t know, I was kind of like, could I like really eat this for a whole year?
 >